 This research effort began several decades ago under the leadership of the world-renowned physiologist and medical educator, Dr. Arthur C. Guyton.
 The tradition of excellence in cardiovascular and renal research at UMMC not only continued after the appointment of Dr. John Hall as the Arthur Guyton Chair of Physiology in 1989, but significantly expanded throughout UMMC under the leadership of Drs.
-Richard Roman, Joey Granger, Jane Reckelhoff, Robert Hester, and James Wilson over the last two decades.
+Richard Roman, Joey Granger, Jane Reckelhoff, Robert Hester, James Wilson and David Stec over the last two decades.

 Many of our former trainees have obtained leadership positions in medical institutions throughout the world and in major scientific societies, including:

 Former trainees and current faculty have or are currently serving as editors or associate editors of major scientific journals in the cardiovascular and renal fields, including the Hypertension journal, American Journal of Physiology, Physiological Genomics, and the Microcirculation Journal.